work by flooding the tissues with photons, energizing the damaged cells and increasing blood circulation to the painful area.

 Chinese herbal medicine is an important component of Eastern medicine and is used to treat a whole host of diseases and conditions such as the common cold and flu, issues with the digestive, gynecological, musculoskeletal, or immune system, and respiratory disorders.

-Herbal medicine may be used in conjunction with acupuncture for a synergistic effect, or herbal formulas may be administered as the sole method of treatment.
+Natural medicines may be used in conjunction with homeopathy and acupuncture for a synergistic effect, or herbal formulas may be administered as the sole method of treatment.
 Chinese herbs have a proven track record of safety and medicinal usefulness backed by thousands of years of use as well as extensive modern research.

 Herbal remedies may contain ingredients from animal, plant, or mineral sources, though plant sources such as leaves, flowers, roots, and bark of plants are most commonly used.